grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Need tests for the following;
 is tests
-add active event tests throughout queue-change queue queue-process addHandler when the q is not the master.
+should we only return ids for events? add active, added event tests throughout queue-change queue queue-process addHandler when the q is not the master.